-Is about the central conditions, heart- and lung functions, which have to work very well, so the blood and thus Oxygen all the time, will be pumped out to the working muscles.
+Is about the circulatory system’s endurance the central conditions, heart- and lung functions, which have to work very well, so the blood and thus Oxygen all the time, will be pumped out to the working muscles.
 The circulatory system’s endurance is very dependent on, how many hours you have trained.

 In a marathon, you will be tired, but if you have trained and adapted the muscles to the long runs, you will be able to cope with the hardships.
 Furthermore, strong and resilient muscles from particular hill training will give you an economic running style, where you use less energy per.
 Km.

 Is the ability to endure the specific load, as the selected running distance puts on the body both physically and mentally.
-A marathon includes specific endurance therefore, e.g. The tendon’s ability to withstand pressure and twitch from the many thousands of steps, they expose for on the 42 km.
+A marathon includes specific endurance therefore, e.g. The tendon’s ability to withstand pressure and twitch from the many thousands of steps, they’re exposed to on the 42 km.

-Although the speed in endurance training is not as significant as the running distance itself or the time spent, running at to slow pace may be a waste of time.
+Although the speed in endurance training is not as significant as the running distance itself or the time spent, running at too slow pace may be a waste of time.
 You have to omit running too slow, and especially too quickly.

 You have to keep a certain pace, to obtain a training stimulus to create a reaction in the body.
 The adaptation that occurs in the body because of the training, will not take place if the pace is too low.
 On the other hand, a too fast pace or a too high intensity, will be very stressful for your body and require a longer recovery.

 Improvement of Endurance

 If you want to participate in a marathon race, it is not enough to train at distances up to 10 kilometers.
 It’s also important to build up the distance length gradually, so the body slowly adapts to the long runs.
 You can choose the right running shoes for yourself to get the best start.

 If you run the long runs with the above intensity, your body will be loaded with the desired training stimulus, and thus adapt to the training.
 There will be physiological changes in the heart, blood circulation and muscles that develop to greater performance.

 An almost depletion of the existing glycogen depots in the muscles entails a stimulus to fill them again.
 There is indeed a tendency to even bigger glycogen depots after depletion if you consume the carbohydrates in the correct quantity and with proper timing after training.

-The long runs will hereby – if carried out properly – stimulate the glycogen depots in the muscles to become bigger.
-Training with an intensity of about 60 to 80 % of heart rate reserve (HRR) contributes also to improve the body’s capacity to use fat as energy source.
+The long runs will hereby – if carried out properly – stimulate the glycogen (Carbohydrate) depots in the muscles to become bigger.
+Training with an intensity of about 60 to 80 % of heart rate reserve (HRR) contributes also to improving the body’s capacity to use fat as energy source.
 In that way, you will economize with glycogen, which means that you will be able to keep a higher pace for a longer period.

 After the long runs, the recovery need may be greater than you immediately feel, since muscle glycogen depots deplete or are very restricted, and the body’s other tissues are also loaded by the training.

 It takes 1-3 days before glycogen stores and your body is fully recovered.
 It may therefore be a good idea to put in a “low” week in the training schedule sometimes.
 In this way, you will also be mentally fresh and avoid over-training.
 Get some ideas for running clothes by clicking on the image here: